 Many small businesses pay thousands of dollars for pay-per-click ads for lead generation, and then, when the leads come in, blow it by waiting too long to follow up with them.
 When people look for information, products, or solutions on the internet, they want instant gratification.
 If they have to wait for you to send back an email or wait for a phone call from you, you’ve probably already lost them.
-If they have to wait for you to send them something in the postal mail, you never had a shot anyway.

 The first time that I realized just how critical this was, I had been in business for a few years, and my company was a preferred vendor for a training website.
 Every day, people would visit this website, and because it was so comprehensive, it was very difficult to navigate.
 As a result, a lot of people would just fill out the form on the website requesting whatever type of training that they were looking for.
 As soon as someone filled out the form, it automatically got posted onto the secure side, so if you were one of these preferred businesses, you could login at any time and see what had been posted.

 To help us all out, though, the owner of the website would send out a summary at the end of the day, so every evening about 8:00 PM or so, we’d all get an email with a list of all of the leads that came in that day.

 I responded to hundreds of these leads without any success whatsoever.
 Then, one evening, there was a lead for a public speaking class in Dallas.
 (I owned a company that taught public speaking classes in 50 cities around the world, but we were based in Dallas.)
 I thought, “Oh, I got this one.”
 And I responded to it.
 The next morning, I called the person and introduced myself, and she was the most cold and distant prospect I think I have ever talked to.
 She just said, “We’ve already chosen someone else,” and hung up.
 I was totally confused.

 My Delayed Follow-Up Was Putting Me at the Back of the Line.